-Two of the four DNP entry options at University of Massachusetts Global are designed for RNs.
-BSN-qualified RNs who are looking to earn a doctoral degree and pursue the APRN credential can find what they’re seeking in the BSN to DNP program entry option.
+Two of the four DNP entry options at UMass Global are designed for RNs.
+BSN-qualified RNs who are looking to earn a doctoral degree and pursue the APRN credential can find what they’re looking for in the BSN to DNP program entry option.

-RNs who have already earned a Master of Science Degree in Nursing (MSN) should seek out the MSN to DNP entry option.
-Both RN entry options can qualify graduates to transition into advanced practice as a psychiatric mental health nurse practitioner or a family/across the lifespan nurse practitioner.
+RNs who have already earned a Master of Science Degree in Nursing (MSN) should consider the MSN to DNP entry option.
+Both RN entry options can qualify graduates to transition into advanced practice as a psychiatric mental health nurse practitioner or a family across the lifespan nurse practitioner.

-The final entry option is for APRNs who, in the process of earning their DNP, are looking to add one of the two specialties mentioned above.
+The final entry option is for APRNs who, in the process of earning their DNP, are looking to add one of two available specialties: psychiatric mental health nurse practitioner or family across the lifespan nurse practitioner.
 Upon admittance into a specialty program, an individualized education plan will be developed for each student.

-In addition to opening doors to leadership roles within nursing, a DNP may pave the way for a bump in salary.
-The annual APRN compensation reports from Medscape shows that the annual salary for nurse practitioners with a doctoral degree was four percent higher than those with a master’s degree in 2018.
+In addition to opening doors to leadership roles within nursing, this advanced credential can also pave the way for increased earning potential.
+Generally speaking, DNP salary ranges are higher than that of MSN or BSN nurses.
+The annual APRN compensation reports from Medscape show that the annual salary for nurse practitioners with a doctoral degree was six percent higher than those with a master’s degree in 2021.

-If you’re eager to drive your career toward a leadership role, a DNP nursing program could take you there.
+If you’re eager to drive your career toward a leadership role, it might be time to start evaluating DNP nursing programs.
 And with a growing primary care provider shortage across the United States, qualified nurse practitioners will become increasingly in-demand.